Designing High-Converting Funnels for Property and Travel Services

 Retargeting ads often feel creepy.
 Or worse, irrelevant.

 Good retargeting feels like a reminder, not a chase.
 It picks up where the user left off.
-Looked at a beachfront villa?
+Have they looked at a beachfront villa?
 Show them similar options.
-Add a twist.
-Maybe a limited-time offer or a new angle.
+Add a twist, maybe a limited-time offer.

 There’s also room for storytelling here.
 A short video showing a guest experience can outperform static ads every time.
 It’s not about selling features.
 It’s about selling moments.

 And yes, frequency matters.
 Seeing the same ad ten times a day is not persuasive.
 It’s annoying.
-Cap it.
-Rotate creatives.
-Keep it fresh.
+Cap it, rotate creatives, and keep it fresh.

 booking online